canro91/canro91.github.io/_posts/2020-10-19-LetsReactDay27.md

 tags: letsX react
 ---

-Up to [Day 18](https://canro91.github.io/2020/10/03/LetsReactDay18/) of learning React in 30, I worked with function-based components and Hooks.
+Up to [Day 18](https://canro91.github.io/2020/10/03/LetsReactDay18/) of learning React in 30 days, I worked with function-based components and Hooks.
 Recently, I switched to manage state with Redux.

 I found Redux the most challenging subject so far. _store, actions, reducers, thunks, sagas, dispatching_.
 Some tutorials cover Redux differently from others.
 A bit confusing some times.